Katherine Robison Klimowicz Memorial Scholarship for the Longhorn Band

 Kathy earned her Bachelor of Music in Music Education in 1990, and went on to earn a Masters of Music Education two years later.
 While working on her master’s degree, she married Captain William A. Klimowicz on December 28, 1991, and went on to teach music to children in Killeen, where she lived with her husband.
 She was an excellent educator who brought joy to her work and inspired those around her, be they students or fellow teachers.

 On June 22, 1994, Kathy died while fighting a battle with metastatic melanoma.
 Kathy loved being surrounded by music and valued the strong friendships she developed with her pledge sisters.
-Inspired by Kathy’s passion for music education, eight of her pledge sisters, Jane Dabney, Amy Teel Duke, Anita Jenson, Susan LaRonde, Kim Necaise, Susan Meyer Patterson, Kristie Peterman, and Heidi Proctor, established the Katherine Robison Klimowicz Endowed Memorial Scholarship for the Longhorn Band to support deserving band members who are pursuing a degree in music education or planning to become educators.
+Inspired by Kathy’s passion for music education, nine of her pledge sisters, Linda Butler van Bavel, Jane Dabney, Amy Teel Duke, Anita Jenson, Susan LaRonde, Kim Necaise, Susan Meyer Patterson, Kristie Peterman, and Heidi Proctor, established the Katherine Robison Klimowicz Endowed Memorial Scholarship for the Longhorn Band to support deserving band members who are pursuing a degree in music education or planning to become educators.
 Honoring Kathy’s legacy in this way will create opportunities for future Longhorns to pursue their dreams.